9 TIPS TO KEEP YOU FROM FREAKING OUT

-When a person is worn out they will jump into anger mode without thinking, to get a temporary boost of energy.
-However, anger backfires and raises cortisol levels which in the long term can drain us further, causing depression, weight gain and make problems with others.
+When someone is worn out they can just snap.
+And that anger gives a temporary boost of energy.
+However, anger always backfires and raises cortisol levels which in the long term can drain us further, causing depression, weight gain and most of all – it makes problems with others.

 Drink LOTS of water, (Read about the importance of water here: http://www.watercure.com/)